Glasgow2015/team-4/README.md

  ##Scope of project
  The project will work offline and sync with the server database when a network connection is detected

+ ## Out of Scope
+ Underlying mechanism of recieving message is out of scope that is message could be recieved through a message bus, direct TCP or UDP connection.